scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 </details>

 > 🎉🎉 Awesome!!!
-Now if you run `make test` again you should only see one new failing test.
+Now if you run `make test` again you should only see one failing test, `testProfitableHarvest()`.
 Let's take a look at that one now.
 It is in the `StrategyOperation.t.sol` file though, and not in your `Strategy.sol` code itself.

 Here's a great opportunity to get familiar a bit with how one writes tests with foundry.
 Foundry enables many functionalities, but a key one is that it keeps development all within Solidity (smart contracts and test writing).
 There are clear advantages to this when thinking about the nuances that arise when working with EthersJS alternatively.
 As well the speed of foundry testing is very fast for running things like fuzzing tests.